chrispaynter/architecture/Event Storming.md

 - facilitator usually makes the first step by sticking *pivotal events*
   - These emphasize the major happenings in the business from end-to-end.
+- Now the participants can start fulfilling the gaps between and around the pivotals.

 ![img](https://miro.medium.com/max/1400/0*VzK1AGzhkIc4Zl-J)